nativefier/nativefier/docs/api.md

 ```bash
 nativefier <your-geolocation-enabled-website> --win32metadata '{"ProductName": "Your Product Name", "InternalName", "Your Internal Name", "FileDescription": "Your File Description"}'
 ```

+#### [disable-old-nativefier-warning]

+Disables warning when opening an app made with an old version of Nativefier.

 ##### Programmatic API